kurt-krueckeberg/d-docs/notes/on_iterators.md

 them were possible factors.

 Ranges, by contrast, are very easy to define and use.
 The result of many algorithms are, in fact, custom ranges.
 Consider, for example, the classic higher-order function filter, which takes a range r plus a predicate, and returns a range that only offers the elements of r satisfying the predicate.
-The work that filter itself does is minimal---it merely constructs and returns a range type, call it Filter, that does the filtration in its iteration primitives.
+The work that filter itself does is minimal&mdash;it merely constructs and returns a range type, call it Filter, that does the filtration in its iteration primitives.

 ### **Laziness.**

 Higher-order ranges offer the opportunity of doing computation lazily, in the style preferred by functional languages, instead of eagerly.
-Consider, for example, the STL algorithm set\_union that takes two sorted ranges and yields one sorted range containing the elements of both ranges, in linear time. set\_union is eager---when it returns, it has finished the job.
+Consider, for example, the STL algorithm set\_union that takes two sorted ranges and yields one sorted range containing the elements of both ranges, in linear time. set\_union is eager&mdash;when it returns, it has finished the job.
 This approach has two problems.
 First, you need to create (and possibly allocate memory for) the target range.
 This is wasteful of both memory and time if all you want to do is peek at each element of set\_union in turn and maybe finish the loop without inspecting all elements.
 Second, eager set\_union needs to read all of its input before finishing, which simply does not work with infinite ranges.